Cart 0

 Try Asking These Type of Questions:

 Before you ask, check the Google Machine, as you would like to start practicing "taking the initiative" and find out somethings for yourself as the answers are out there.
 Besides, this is YOUR future, you should be doing research.
 Check out this ONE STOP SHOP I have actually done for you!
 Seriously, I have written over 1000 articles in 20 years of working out and writing about tactical fitness.
-Simply ask your question and add in "Stew Smith" and you will find an article about that topic that I have written in the past.
+Simply ask your question and add "Stew Smith" and you will find an article about that topic that I have written in the past.
 If you do not, then ask.
-OR, if you need to follow up with more detailed or personal questions, please ask.
+OR, please ask if you need to follow up with more detailed or personal questions.

 Ask questions that will produce an answer that actually matters.
 For instance, if you ask about the running surface you will be doing a timed run on, the type of pullup bars, or how many laps in a pool equals 500m or 500yds.
 1) It does not matter as you know you have to run a certain distance - be prepared for shoes, boots, pants, sand, dirt, track, trail, pavement, etc. 2) You know you have to do pullups so get good at them on all types of bars.
 3) Same for the pool - 25m or 50m pool - big deal - practice both if possible and if not be prepared to do either mentally and physically.
 Be prepared for any and all types as you may see several options depending on your recruiting district and service branch.